Pratikghodke17/profile/README.md

 # Pratik Ghodke — Portfolio

-A professional portfolio website built with **Angular 19**, featuring interactive animations, parallax effects, a 3D developer buddy, an Easter egg terminal, and a modern glassmorphism design.
+A professional portfolio website built with **Angular 19**, featuring interactive animations, parallax effects, a 3D developer buddy, an Easter egg terminal, and a modern  design.

 ## Tech Stack